dittorahmat/dittorahmat.github.io/memory-bank/activeContext.md

 [2025-03-25 14:56:34] - Current Focus: Verifying the site on Google Search Console.
 [2025-03-25 15:17:04] - Current Focus: Formatting content files.
 [2025-03-25 15:19:40] - Current Focus: Saving the changes to the repository.
+[2025-04-17 11:50:05] - Current Focus: Building and deploying site updates to GitHub.

 [2025-03-25 15:19:40] - Recent Changes: Added, committed, and pushed the changes.

+[2025-04-17 11:50:05] - Recent Changes: Built Hugo site, added all files, committed, and pushed to origin main.

 [2025-03-25 15:17:04] - Recent Changes: Formatted the front matter for content/import-large-tsv-file-to-mysql.md.